MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

   * The only material that isn’t directly observable (i.e., code and data you can directly read) is the SQL Server database backup file.
   * The file is around 50 MB and hosted on OneDrive (not GitHub due to size limits).
   * Download it only from the provided location.
+See [Download and Validate SQL Server Database](https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md#c-download-and-validate-timesolution-database)
   * The TimeSolution database contains the majority of the tutorial content.
+  * Installing Python can be avoided if you just wish to run the [sql code from the book](https://github.com/MapRock/TimeMolecules/tree/main/book_code/sql).
-  * Neo4j and Python are optional and can be skipped for a SQL-only setup.
+  * Neo4j is optional and can be skipped for a SQL-only setup.

 ---